airswap/airswap-protocols/contracts/market/README.md

 ### Sorting

-Intents are sorted by their amount, currently the staking amount indicated by an Indexer that owns the Market.
+Intents are sorted by their score in descending order.

+### Expiration

+Intents that have expired are ignored when fetching.

 ## Definitions